tdp-libs/tp_pipeline_caffe2/README.md

 ## Building Caffe2 iOS
 Start by opening XCode and building a test app on your device, this is just to ensure that toolchains are installed.

+On a fresh install I needed to reboot after installing XCode.

 Then:
 ```
 brew install automake libtool cmake